C-C-Coalback/Conquest-LCG-server/README.md

   -Closing a game when it is complete.

 This does NOT include deckbuilding; this is a process that can be done entirely client side.

+Update: might include deckbuilding, will see.

+Currently the server can send a string containing the current game state, then the client can render it.
+The actual game is not yet working.